CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Java Generics.md

 "**Generic programming**" refers to writing code (or creating data structures) that can be used with different types of data.

-Generic programming is done through inheritance or generic type parameters/variables.
+Generic programming is done through [[UMD FALL 2025 SEMESTER/CMSC 132/Inheritance|inheritance]] or generic type parameters/variables.

 ### Generic Type Parameters